MOI

 It wasn’t until I was placed in my middle school's theatre class that I found that ‘more’ and unknowingly kickstarted the rest of my life in a very different direction than I (or my parents) ever expected.

 I find inspiration in the past and the ever-changing life around me.
-I am drawn to "flawed" characters from all different time periods that carry a deep burn and intensity within them (with a special affinity for obsessed artists & final girls.)
+I am drawn to "flawed" characters from all different time periods that have strong opinions and big feelings (with a special affinity for obsessed artists and final girls.)
 My mission as an artist is to tell stories that move people.
-Whether it be on stage or on screen- I strive to create raw, honest, fearless work that is bigger than me, that leaves the audience reflecting on their own life.
+Whether it be on stage or on screen - I strive to create raw, honest, fearless work that is bigger than me, that leaves the audience reflecting on their own life.

-When not performing, writing, or prancing around in my maroon doc martens, you can most likely find me in the men's section of a thrift store, directing my friends' reality tv audition tapes, or scouring the city for the best veggie burger (please send me recommendations.)
+When not performing or writing every thought in my notes app, you can most likely find me in the men's section of a thrift store, directing my friends' reality tv audition tapes, or scouring the city for the best veggie burger (please send me recommendations.)

 I collect old copies of Romeo & Juliet, am convinced I could win Survivor, and am still heavily influenced by Alex Russo from Wizards of Waverly Place.